HC Vityaz: Withdrawal from KHL

 As an inaugural member of the KHL and having completed the 2024–25 season, Vityaz announced their initial withdrawal from the KHL after 17 seasons for the upcoming 2025–26 season due to financial constraints, on 24 June 2025.
 After an emergency league meeting with the board of directors, it was announced that Vityaz would not be eligible for a return to the competition until 2030.
 All contracted players were to be released as free agents from 15 July and junior club Russkie Vityazi was confirmed to have withdrawn from the MHL for the season.

+In 2026, a junior team under the Vityaz Podolsk name, part of the Vityaz youth academy, started play in the Russian Hockey League.